 Baby Swim Tips

-Introducing your baby to swimming pools is the first step in a lifelong journey that is filled with fun for both them and you.
+Introducing your baby to swimming pools is the first step in a lifelong journey filled with fun for both them and you.
 Using baby swim tips to enjoy the swimming pool with your little one brings special joy, and it's a great way to cool off during hot summer days.

 Acclimating your baby to water can be a great bonding activity, and making them feel comfortable in the water at a young age is one of the best defenses against drowning.
-In addition, your baby can improve coordination, balance and gross-motor skills when they are introduced to water.
+In addition, your baby can improve coordination, balance and gross-motor skills when introduced to water.

 Below are some great baby swim tips to ensure a positive, fun and safe environment for your little one.
 Here are the highlights:

 If you’ve given your baby a bath in the bathtub, then that means they’re already familiar with how water feels!
-Does your baby cry during bath time or are they kicking their legs in excitement?
-Whatever the case, bath time is a definite indicator of whether your baby enjoys water or is still not quite comfortable with it.
+Does your baby cry during bath time, or are they kicking their legs in excitement?
+Whatever the case, bath time is a definite indicator of whether your baby enjoys water or is still not comfortable with it.

 The American Academy of Pediatrics recommends swimming lessons for all children starting at age 1.

 When you’re bringing your baby into the pool, ensure that he or she is facing you at first.
 This baby swim tip will help calm your baby’s nerves.
 Your baby will be able to make eye contact with you and read your body language.
 So if you look relaxed, your baby will also feel relaxed inside the pool.
 This method, however, is not foolproof.
 Your baby might feel uneasy and start crying when they are initially inside the swimming pool.
 If this is the case, slowly introduce them to water day by day until they become familiar with the feeling of being inside a pool.

 Cradle Your Baby in the Pool